History of Mexico: Major civilizations

-During the pre-Columbian period, many city-states, kingdoms, and empires competed with one another for power and prestige.
+During the pre-Columbian period, many city-states, kingdoms, and empires competed for power and prestige.
 Ancient Mexico can be said to have produced five major civilizations: the Olmec, Maya, Teotihuacan, Toltec, and Aztec.
 Unlike other indigenous Mexican societies, these civilizations (except the politically fragmented Maya) extended their political and cultural reach across Mexico and beyond.

 They consolidated power and exercised influence in trade, art, politics, technology, and religion.
 Over 3,000 years, other regional powers made economic and political alliances with them; many made war on them.
 But almost all found themselves within their spheres of influence.

 Olmecs (1500–400 BCE)

-The Olmec first appeared along the Atlantic coast (in what is now the state of Tabasco) in the period 1500–900 BCE.
-The Olmecs were the first Mesoamerican culture to produce an identifiable artistic and cultural style and may also have been the society that invented writing in Mesoamerica.
+The Olmec first appeared along the Atlantic coast (modern-day Tabasco) in 1500–900 BCE.
+The Olmecs were the first Mesoamerican culture to produce an identifiable artistic and cultural style and may also have been the inventors of writing in Mesoamerica.
 By the Middle Preclassic Period (900–300 BCE), Olmec artistic styles had been adopted as far away as the Valley of Mexico and Costa Rica.